 Professor Emeritus of Anthropology

-He is well-known among anthropologists for his transactional analysis of politic processes in the Swat Valley of northern Pakistan and his study of microeconomic processes and entepreneurship in the area of Darfur in Sudan.
+He was well-known among anthropologists for his transactional analysis of politic processes in the Swat Valley of northern Pakistan and his study of microeconomic processes and entepreneurship in the area of Darfur in Sudan.
 The latter has been regarded as a classical example of formalistic analysis in economic anthropology.
-During his long career he has also done acclaimed studies based on field works in Bali, New Guinea, and several countries in the Middle East, thematically covering a wide array of subjects.
+During his long career he had also done acclaimed studies based on field works in Bali, New Guinea, and several countries in the Middle East, thematically covering a wide array of subjects.

 Barth was the editor of Ethnic Groups and Boundaries (1969) in which he outlines an approach to the study of ethnicity which focuses on the on-going negotiations of boundaries between groups of people.
 Barth’s view is that such groups are not discontinuous cultural isolates, or logical a prioris to which people naturally belong.